jrodriguezo/react-beshop/README.md

 - Includes 'react-icons' (and 'react-spinners' but not used)
 - Styles with only CSS.
 It could be an aspect to improve, maybe with Tailwind CSS & Daisy UI.
 - Different components coded in JSX with different hooks (useState, useEffect, useContext)
-- Use of three API's (3 services uniques):
+- Use of three API's (3 services implemented):

 GET products
 ```JS